infelixPuer/project-estiamator-api/README.md

 > }
 > ```

-- GET `api/assingments?cost=:cost` - get a list of assingments with the specified status
+- GET `api/assingments/:minCost/:maxCost` - get a list of assingments with cost in range between costMin and costMax
     - Server should anwser with status code 200 and array of records with status == status if it exists
     - Server should anwser with status code 404 and corresponding message if record with status == status doesn't exist